Connections between Abelian sandpile models and the $K$-theory of weighted Leavitt path algebras: Weighted Leavitt path algebras

 \begin{example} Weighted Leavitt path algebras were originally conceived in \cite{H} in order to provide a context in which to generalise the algebras $L_\K(n,n+k)$ constructed by W. Leavitt mentioned in the Introduction.
 Specifically, let $E_{n,n+k}$ denote the weighted graph consisting of one vertex $v$ and $n$ loops of weight $n+k$ at $v$.
 Then it is shown in \cite[Example 5.5]{H} that

 In particular, let $(E,w)$ be the weighted graph consisting of one vertex and one loop of weight $n$.
-Then the weighted Leavitt path algebra of $E$ is isomorphic to the Leavitt path algebra of a graph with one vertex and $n$ loops, which in turn is the Leavitt algebra $L_\K(1,n)$. (\cite[Definition 1.1.3]{TheBook}). \end{example}
+Then the weighted Leavitt path algebra of $(E,w)$ is isomorphic to the Leavitt path algebra of a graph with one vertex and $n$ loops, which in turn is the Leavitt algebra $L_\K(1,n)$. \end{example}

 \begin{remark} (1) Let $n,k\in \mathbb{N}^+$, and let $(E,w)$ denote the weighted graph $E_{n,n+k}$ described in Example \ref{exweighted}.
 So $(E,w)$ has one vertex $v$, and $n$ loops at $v$ each having weight $n+k$.
 Let $(E',w')$ denote the weighted graph $E_{n+k,n}$.
 So $(E',w')$ has one vertex $v'$, and $n+k$ loops at $v'$ each having weight $n$.
 Because of the symmetry involved in the definition of weighted Leavitt path algebras, it is easy to show that $L_\K(E,w) \cong L_\K(E',w')$ as $\K$-algebras.
 Our choice here to focus on the $n$ loops of weight $n+k$ point of view is to make the connection we will establish in Theorem \ref{conicrit} below between sandpile monoids and weighted Leavitt path algebras more transparent.
-We note, however, that the algebras $L_\K(E,w)$ and $L_\K(E',w')$ are different if these are viewed as {\it graded} $\K$-algebras.
+We note, however, that the algebras $L_\K(E,w)$ and $L_\K(E',w')$ are different if these are viewed as $\mathbb{Z}$-graded $\K$-algebras in the standard Leavitt path algebra $\mathbb{Z}$-grading

 (2) The previous paragraph notwithstanding, we caution the reader that in general one cannot cavalierly modify the edges and weights and expect that the corresponding Leavitt path algebras will be isomorphic.
 For instance, let $(F,w)$ be the graph with one vertex $v$, and two loops at $v$ each having weight $2$; and let $(F',w')$ be the graph with one vertex $v'$ and four loops at $v$ each having weight $1$.
 Then $L_\K(F,w) \not\cong L_\K(F',w')$.
-(Indeed, $M(F,w) \not\cong M(F',w')$ as monoids, since the latter is finite (as noted in Example \ref{Mplusexample}), while the former monoid is infinite.
-Since these two monoids are not isomorphic, neither can the two weighted Leavitt path algebras be isomorphic; see the $\mathcal{V}$-monoid Realization Theorem below.) \end{remark}
+(Indeed, $M(F,w) \not\cong M(F',w')$ as monoids, since the latter is finite, while the former is infinite.
+Since these two monoids are not isomorphic, neither can the two weighted Leavitt path algebras be isomorphic; see Theorem \ref{kspcts} below.) \end{remark}

 For a ring $A$ with identity, the commutative monoid $\V(A)$ is defined as the set of isomorphism classes of finitely generated projective right $A$-modules equipped with direct sum as the binary operation.
 The group completion of this monoid is the Grothendieck group $K_0(A)$ of $A$.
 We refer the reader to the book of Magurn for a comprehensive treatment of these ideas ~\cite{magurn}.